Aspiring-Writer/hexo-paper-theme/README.md

 # Hexo Paper Theme

 To use this theme, copy and fill out the following variables into `_config.paper.yml`.
-Then, change your theme in `_config.yml` to paper.
+Then, change your theme to `theme: paper` in `_config.yml`.

 ```yml
 location: "Somewhere in the USA"